dataforcast/OC_Datascientist/README.md

 * Linear regressors are evaluated based on an exhautive cross-validation.

-* The best estimator is selected based on performances measures.
+* The best estimator among linear regression estimators is selected based on performances measures.

 * An software engineering scheme is showned for the model to be deployed.